 Additionally, you can also apply for a refund.
-For instance, you had a part-time job, and you received a salary from which your employer deducted the income tax.
+For instance, you had a part-time job and received a salary from which your employer deducted the income tax.

 If the total taxable income from your part-time job was $18,200 or less, you could apply for a refund for the deducted amount from your salary.

-Furthermore, no matter where you earn your income from, you will be liable to pay tax in Australia on all your assessable income for the year ending on June 30.
+No matter where you earn your income, you will be liable to pay tax in Australia on all your assessable income for the year ending on June 30.

-And if inadequate income tax has been deducted from your salary, or you receive other assessable income for which you owe tax, you will be legally required to file a return and pay tax.
+Also, if inadequate income tax has been deducted from your salary, or you have received other assessable income for which you owe tax.
+In that case, you will be legally required to file a return and pay tax.

 3. How To Lodge a Tax Return?

-You can file a tax return at the end of tax year in Australia.
-Your employer will provide you with a summary that will show the total income you have earned and the amount of tax deducted.
+You can file a tax return at the end of the tax year in Australia.
+Your employer will provide a summary showing the total income you have earned and the amount of tax deducted.

-The ATO will check how much amount was deducted from your salary and will send you back a notice of assessment and your tax refund if you are eligible for it.
+The ATO will check how much was deducted from your salary and send you back a notice of assessment and your tax refund if you are eligible for it.

-For international students, the easiest and the most secure way to lodge a tax return is online through the ATO’s website.
+The easiest and most secure way to lodge a tax return for international students is online through the ATO’s website.
 However, you can also file a tax return through a tax agent using a paper form.

-When you lodge your tax return, make sure to apply for all deductions, including computers, clothing, phones, books, and more.
+When you lodge your tax return, apply for all deductions, including computers, clothing, phones, books, and more.

 4. What Are the Requirements for Lodging a Tax Return?

-Everyone, including international students who file an income tax return, need a TFN (Tax File Number).
-Without a TFN, any income you receive (including bank account interest) might get taxed at the highest rate.
+Everyone, including international students who file an income tax return, needs a TFN (Tax File Number).
+Any income you receive (including bank account interest) without a TFN might get taxed at the highest rate.

-To apply for the TFN online, you can go to the ATO website.
+To apply for the TFN online, you can visit the ATO website.
 If you are not applying online, you can fill out the application forms available at the Australian Taxation Office and then submit the documents at any tax office.